 What are the emerging niches within the nursing field?

 After completing an online nursing degree in Pennsylvania, preparing for the job market involves several key steps.
-First, graduates must obtain licensure by passing the NCLEX-RN exam, required to practice as registered nurses in the state.
-Pennsylvania's Department of State Board of Nursing provides detailed application guidance.
+First, graduates should pursue licensure by passing the NCLEX-RN exam, required for registered nurses in Pennsylvania.
+According to the Pennsylvania State Board of Nursing, this licensure is essential to practice legally.

 What are the top skills employers look for in nursing degree graduates in Pennsylvania?